A practical guide to Confluence knowledge integration in 2026

 • Fewer support tickets: Customers and employees can solve their own problems through better self-service portals and bots.

-• Quicker resolutions: Agents can find the exact info they need without ever leaving their help desk.
-No more juggling a dozen tabs.
+• Quicker resolutions: Agents can find the exact info they need right within their help desk: no more juggling a dozen tabs.

 • More consistent answers: Everyone is pulling information from the same up-to-date source of truth.